core-wg/comi/draft-ietf-core-comi.md

 REQ: GET /.well-known/core?rt=core.c.yl

 RES: 2.05 Content (Content-Format: application/link-format)
-</c/kv >;rt="core.c.yl"
+</c/kv>;rt="core.c.yl"
 ~~~~
 {: artwork-align="left"}

 ## Resource Discovery

-Even if the YANG library provides all the information needed for application discovery,
+Even if the YANG library provides all the information needed for application
+discovery once it is itself discovered, other types of resources could be discovered using
-the implementation of Resource discovery as defined by [RFC6690] can be desirable for
+the implementation of Resource discovery as defined by [RFC6690].
+This can be desirable for
 a seamless integration with other CoAP interfaces and services.

 ### Datastore Resource Discovery